Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have great communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Proven ability to work in teams and have an excellent ability to communicate.

 Education: